case examples to help you understand how we can help

 · creates a mental health care plan (MHCP)

-· refers Jorge to Cetas psychology for intervention.
+· refers Jinny to Cetas psychology for intervention.

-Jorge contacts Cetas and sends through his MHCP provided by his GP.
-Jorge has six sessions with a clinical psychologist to address depression and anxiety symptoms.
-The psychologist sends an update report to the GP and requests four more sessions to complete the therapy work.
-Jorge has 10 sessions with a Medicare rebate for the 2023 calendar year.
+Jinny contacts Cetas and sends through her referral provided by her GP.
+Jinny has six sessions with a clinical psychologist to address depression and anxiety symptoms.
+The psychologist sends an update report to the referring GP and requests four more sessions to complete the therapy work.
+Jinny has 10 sessions altogether in the 2026 calendar year.

 Jaani* has ceased work and has an accepted mental injury claim with WorkCover.
 Her insurer case manager advised her that she can access psychology sessions with a WorkCover registered provider as part of her injury treatment.

 Jaani forwarded the information from her insurer to Cetas and booked an appointment.
-A Cetus psychologist helps Jaani have weekly treatment sessions focusing on return to work barriers and general wellbeing.
-Cetas is knowledgeable in occupational rehabilitation, and Jaani can have a case conference with Cetas, the insurer and her employer to talk about supporting Jaani back into the workplace.
+The psychologist helps Jaani have weekly treatment sessions focusing on return to work barriers and general wellbeing.
+The Cetas psychologist is knowledgeable in occupational rehabilitation, and Jaani can have a case conference with Cetas, the insurer and her employer to talk about supporting Jaani back into the workplace.
 Jaani returns to work on a graduated return to work plan whilst still having regular treatment.

-Cetas continues to work with Jaani and her GP to empower Jaani to return to work in a preinjury capacity.
-Jaani continues to have psychology sessions with Cetus at a reduced cadence to ensure her return to work is sustainable.
-Jaani can return to work to preinjury hours and duties and now feels better supported by her employer against re-injury.
+The Cetas psychologist continues to work with Jaani and her GP to empower Jaani to return to work in a preinjury capacity.
+Jaani continues to have psychology sessions with Cetas at a reduced cadence to ensure her return to work is sustainable.
+Jaani can return to work to pre-injury hours and duties and now feels better supported by her employer against re-injury.

 Medicare to Private and Self-funded

 Jackie* has been experiencing emotional issues and is having difficulties in overcoming his anxiety.
-It’s not an emergency, so he makes an appointment with his GP.
+It’s not an emergency, so he makes an appointment with his GP in February 2025.
 His GP conducts the following:

 · a mental health assessment